nnesse/glbindify/Readme.md

 Building
 ------------

-glbindify requires only a ANSI C++ compiler.
+glbindify's only dependency is a C++ compiler.
 If `gperf` is available glbindify will search generate a perfect hash map for extension checking at initialization time.
 On any UNIX-like system it can be built and installed with it's autotools build system:

 	./autogen.sh
 	./configure <options>